mik-laj/discovery-api/gen_data/release_notes_md/vpc_service_controls_docs_release_notes.md

 logs (including aggregate logs) do not support service perimeters.

 Aggregated Stackdriver Logging logs can access data protected by a service perimeter.
-Cloud IAM should be used to control access to that data.
+IAM should be used to control access to that data.

 For more information, read about [ Logging limitations ](https://cloud.google.com/vpc-service-controls/docs/supported-